 A high limit aqua-stat control is located at the back of the appliance and the control bulb is installed in a dry well in the heat exchanger header outlet.
 The setting of this control limits maximum discharge water temperature.
 A manual reset high limit will have a red reset button which must be pushed whenever water temperature has exceeded the set point of the manual reset limit.
 The temperature of the water in the heat exchanger must drop a minimum of 15°F (8.3°C) below the setting of the high limit control before the reset function can be activated.
-Whenever an appliance is supplied with both an auto reset and manual reset high limit always set the auto reset limit 10°F (5.5°C) below the manual reset.
+Whenever an appliance is supplied with both an auto reset and manual reset high limit always set the auto reset limit 10°F (5.5°C) below the manual reset limit.
+This will prevent nuisance tripping of the manual reset.

-5.7 DYNAFLAME SOLA
+5.7 DYNAFLAME® SOLA